smarty/changelog/cloud/us-reverse-geo-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 0.24.4 - 2023-06-27

+### Changed:

+- Added "source" input and output fields to return non-postal addresses.
+- The street and city fields are now cased correctly.

 ## 0.24.3 - 2023-06-23

 - Fixed an issue where the directionals were not being returned in the address components.